Dave, the Caregiver’s Caregiver

 A Cross Between Martha Stewart & Wonder Woman

 Charlene’s story is truly amazing, and very encouraging to everyone.
 All who meet her instantly fall in love with her.
 She has been described as a cross between Martha Stewart and Wonder Woman before her stroke, and it is not uncommon for some who meet her to cry — not tears of pity — but tears of joy and amazement for her attitude and ability despite her disability.
 Her way of communicating without words is very interesting and very entertaining to experience.

 She is also a woman of great faith.
 At times, we all wonder how we would respond, if a similar circumstance were to happen to us, or to one of our family.
 She has been non-verbal and paralyzed on one side since September, 1996 as a result of an unexpected, and unexplained stroke.

 You truly will be amazed at Charlene’s great positive attitude, which tends to keep our own problems in their proper perspective.
 Charlene’s story is now an encouraging testimony that inspires anyone who hears it.
 Our book, “One Arm One Leg IOO Words” is available in paperback and e-book.
-Order your copy now by clicking the “Buy Now” button on the Home, or the Books – Articles page of this website.
+Order your copy now by visiting the Books – Articles page of this website.